alphagov/paas-team-manual/docs/architecture_decision_records/ADR443-ssl-only-for-applications-and-cf-endpoints.md

 Currently the only way to avoid any clear text HTTP interaction is closing or dropping any attempt to connect to the port 80 at TCP level.

+Although not all application deployed on the PaaS will be "services" as in the service manual meaning, we must not allow HTTP to make it easier to service owners to comply with this requirements.

 Decision
 ========